djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 >   Adaptability = an answer to the change
 > Result: "Software...developed at lower cost, with fewer defects, with higher productivity, and with much higher ROI"

+## Reflections

+Scratch space for the types of major reflections I might want to takes

+### Technology standards: The paucity of relationships:

+Relationships between technologies are typically defined by standards e.g. LTI and SCORM.
+These are commonly relied upon during tasks such as LMS migration.
+Illustrations of those limitations
+- Echo360 LTI only talk between one LMS and echo360, not portable between them
+- SCORM decontextualises and provides little or no capability for adaptation or easy customisation (e.g. the word2canvas question)...this links into orchestration

+### Primitive, manual orchestration - limited insitutional digital fluency

+The relationships typically relied upon - e.g. technology standards - end up requiring a lot of manual orchestration.

+Educational technology is the ability to orchestrate the different technologies (pedagogy etc) into something that is fit-for-purpose.
+The cases above illustrate where manual orchestration has led to situations where the resulting technology is somewhat less than fit-for-purpose.

+Whereas the ability to use technology to automate orchestration leads to better resulting technology...should make a point in here about technology being hierarchical.

+...this is also where RPA could be brought in to illustrate how the digital fluency or organisational L&T is somewhat less than what is observered elsewhere e.g. Griffith's projects

+### hard and soft technologies: a major hold on breaking the iron triangle

+Connect with Dron's identification of hard technologies.
+In the absence of the ability to orchestrate we see these constraints being put on the quality of what can be achieved. e.g. Canvas collections and findability....and more

+Could also bring Zittrains generarative and sterile technologies.
+And also ??
+"Program or be programmed" to explain the direction higher education is taken.
+This also connects to Macgilchrist et al's critique embedded in envisioning likely futures.

+### What's required?
+Light-weight orchestration IT development??

+Riff on the different knowledge regime.
+The iterative nature of this.
+The need to empower.

 ## Nascent scratch space